StevenWanglolz/112_SA_project_G2/readme.md

 # KnowledgeNCU
-## This is a project we made for or course "System analysis and implementaion.
+## This is a project we made for or course "System Analysis and Implementaion"

 1. Move the eclipse-workspace folder to your desktop